-There are a multitude of websites where you can find your credit score online, but due to the importance of your credit score, it is crucial to use a safe and secure service.
+There is a multitude of websites where you can find your credit score online, but due to the importance of your credit score, it is crucial to use a safe and secure service.
 DMV.com advises using ClickYourScores to view your credit score and report since your credit will be monitored 24/7.
-Round-the-clock monitoring ensures that no sudden changes affect your current standing.
-ClickYourScores service is committed to keeping your credit score and report up to date and accurate.
+Round-the-clock monitoring ensures that no sudden changes affect your current standing, and ClickYourScores service is committed to keeping your credit score and report up to date and accurate.

 Frequently checking your credit score can have long term benefits.
 There may be potentially damaging errors on your report that may cause you to get denied by a potential lender.
 There is also less of a risk of identity theft and fraud if you frequently check your score.

 Improving Your Credit Score